 Please see:

-Jonathan Ruff, senior associate in the Litigation & Risk Management department, is specialized in and focuses on matters relating to public international law, international arbitration and private international law, including human rights law, investment arbitration and commercial disputes.T: +31 10 224 63 06 M: +31 6 51 00 82 27 E: email@example.com
+Jonathan Ruff, attorney at law, is a member of the Litigation & Risk Management Practice Group in our Rotterdam office.
+He focuses on public international law and international arbitration.
+Jonathan is a member of the international arbitration team.T: +31 10 224 63 06 M: +31 6 51 00 82 27 E: firstname.lastname@example.org